demerara151/zenhan-rs/README.md

 zenhan-rs 1
 ```

+## Changes

+There's no new features are added but there's a few changes.

+- Binary: 64bit binary only.
+- Size  : 3-4 times bigger than the original but still stay in tiny.
+- Output: Do not output any results like 0 or 1.

 ## Settings

-Setting examples for various editors and shells.
+Setting examples for various editors and shells to auto IME off when you leave INSERT mode.

 ### Neovim